Goods imported from outside the EU require you to pay import duty and VAT, and make a declaration to customs.

 There are several special reliefs that may apply to your particular circumstances.
 For example:

-- you can import goods for charities, goods for exhibitions, and low-value samples, free of duty - read a guide on importing samples on the HMRC website
+- you can import goods for charities, goods for exhibitions, and low-value samples, free of duty - read more on importing samples in Notice 367.

-- you may be able to import scientific goods to be used in tests free of duty and VAT - read a guide on importing goods for tests on the HMRC website
+- you may be able to import scientific goods to be used in tests free of duty and VAT - read more on importing goods for tests in Notice 374.

 These reliefs are part of the Community System of Duty Reliefs (CSDR).
 Typically, these reliefs apply to imports that serve a social purpose, such as imports of goods for people with disabilities or museum exhibits.

 If you import goods to process into a product that carries a lower rate of import duty than the imported goods, you can apply for processing under customs control (PCC) and pay duty on the lower rate applicable to the processed goods.
 However, the duty and import VAT due must be calculated on the higher value of the processed products.
-PCC from the HMRC website
+Read more on PCC in Notice 237.

 The special relief from import duty for imports of spare parts for civil aircraft ceases on 31 December 2009.
 From 1 January 2010, these goods will come under the regular customs warehousing procedure, which allows suspension of payment of import duties and/or import VAT when non-Community goods are stored within premises or under an inventory system authorised as a customs warehouse.
 If excise duty is applicable, it too is suspended while non-Community goods are under the customs warehousing procedure.